kap14275819/Lifecycle-Models/README.md

 #### The Spiral model is best used on very large projects with ever changing tasks and challenges that will require new versions of the project to be constantly rolled out.
 An example of this is the development of operating systems such as iOS, as new versions are required to be released and tested regularly.
 ![model](https://github.com/kap14275819/Lifecycle-Models/blob/master/spiral.png)
 ### Risks
 #### Risks are possible conditions and events that prevent the development team from its goals.
 There’s a wide range of them, from trivial to fatal.
-To have all these risks managed in the model, the first primary task to be done is to make sure all possible risks are mentioned and then prioritise them according to importance.
+To have all these risks managed in the Spial model, the first primary task to be done is to make sure all possible risks are mentioned and then prioritise them according to importance.
 Afterwards the next will be to then make sure any potential strategies that will be able to help overcome the risks.
 Evaluation of these parameters can cause changes at the next steps.
 And then at the end of this stage, a prototype is produced.

 ## V-model